-EDS and HDS force you to focus on your body.
-But how much time do you spend on your emotional and mental health?
-Your mental health is just as important as your physical health.
-As you focus on the physical issues you face with EDS or HSD, understand the connection to your emotional and mental health.
+EDS and HDS force us to focus on our bodies.
+But how much time do we spend on our emotional and mental health?
+Our mental health is just as important as our physical health.
+As we focus on the physical issues we face with EDS or HSD, we need to understand the connection to our emotional and mental health.

 In addition to physical connections, the stress of dealing with any chronic illness creates understandable mental pressures.
-Having serious physical symptoms dismissed as “in your head” can leave you frustrated.
+Having serious physical symptoms dismissed as “in our head” can leave us frustrated.
 Not being believed can cause disappointment or anger.
 Constantly coping with pain and not having effective treatment options can cause emotions from depression to anxiety and panic attacks.

 Research and medical experience recognize that chronic illnesses negatively impact emotional and mental health.
-And yet, mental health issues are undertreated in chronic illnesses — and EDS/HSD are no different.
+And yet, mental health issues are undertreated in chronic illnesses — and EDS and HSD are no different.
 Research has shown that people with EDS and HSD have a higher incidence of anxiety, depression, and ADHD.[1, 2, 3, 4]

-EDS/HSD are conditions that can affect areas throughout your body.
-Therefore, you need a holistic approach to both your physical and mental health.
-(See other areas of this website for help with your physical health.)
+EDS and HSD are conditions that can affect areas throughout our bodies.
+Therefore, we need a holistic approach to both our physical and mental health.
+(See other areas of this website for help with your physical health.).

-Below is a “toolbox” of sample mental health strategies that you can use in various ways depending on your situation.
+Below is a “toolbox” of sample mental health strategies that we can use in various ways depending on our situation.
 Discover what works best for you and add as many “tools” as you can to have options when you need them.

-Getting adequate sleep, eating nutritionally, and consistently doing joint-friendly exercises strengthen your ability to cope with your physical symptoms.
-These same behaviors strengthen your mental health as well.
+Getting adequate sleep, eating nutritionally, and consistently doing joint-friendly exercises strengthen our ability to cope with our physical symptoms.
+These same behaviors strengthen our mental health as well.

-EDS/HSD lessen your sense of predictability and control.
-Purposely taking even small actions helps empower you.
-Deliberately do activities that improve your mood, lessen anxiety, depression, or other mental health challenges.
-Positive relationships with others also increase your emotional wellbeing.
+EDS and HSD lessen our sense of predictability and control.
+Purposely taking even small actions helps empower us.
+Deliberately doing activities that improve our mood, lessen anxiety, depression, or other mental health challenges can help.
+Positive relationships with others also increase our emotional well-being.

-Don’t feel guilty about taking time for your own health management.
+We shouldn’t feel feel guilty about taking time for our own health management.
 Taking these steps is not selfish.
-The time you spend on yourself can improve your mental health.
-And that is a gift to yourself and those around you.
+The time we spend on ourselves can improve our mental health.
+And that is a gift to ourselves and those around us.

-There are many other tools you can have in your toolbox.
+There are many other tools we can have in our toolbox.
 Mental health tools can be divided into those that are helpful in a crisis and those that are helpful for maintaining stable mental health.
-You can also combine tools to increase their power.
+We can also combine tools to increase their power.

 Tool examples for crises (e.g., anxiety attack or deep depression)